Taquo

 “I’m here, Denny.”

 “Put out the word.
-Bring as many inside the redoubts as possible and advise any that defer of the increased alert status and recognition protocol at access points—along with potential mitigation of access privileges, should things go trapezoidal.”
+Bring as many inside the redoubts as possible.
+Advise any that defer of the increased alert status and recognition protocol at access points—along with potential mitigation of access privileges, should things go trapezoidal.”

 “Done.”